A good first impression on LinkedIn matters. ALOT.

 Trust comes intuitively when you look sharp and competent.
 You don't have an uphill struggle proving the value of your words.
 The value of your words go up especially during the initial interactions.

 I reiterate: people judge a book by its cover before they decide to pick it up and read it.

 My advice: dress for success.

 Another benefit: build up your network of weak ties

 Tanya Menon spoke about this in her Ted talk " The Secret to Great Opportunities is the Person We Haven't Met Yet".
 The next job, client or even speaking opportunity could lie beyond your current network.

-Building up a online community is challenging because there is a growing mistrust with fake profiles and identities.
-It’s led to an increasingly importance on establishing a trust-worthy online reputation.
+Building up an online community is challenging because there is a growing mistrust with fake profiles and identities.
+It's led to an increasing importance on establishing a trustworthy online reputation.

 When you put up a professional, friendly and clean LinkedIn profile photo, you reveal more information about yourself.

 It's akin to your personal logo.
 The picture shows you are open and transparent and relating your profile picture to your description gives them more subtle reasons to trust you!